singularityhacker/Agile-Notes/Kanban_for_Scrum_Teams.md

 ## Execution Plan

+**Why Introduce Something New?**

+1. We don't consistently meet our sprint goals
+2. We don't know how accurate our estimates are at the issue-level
+3. We don't know where our workflow bottlenecks are
+4. We don't have real-time visibility of in-flight work
+5. Kanban approaches promise to increase a team's efficiency and effectiveness
+6. A consist way of applying them within the context of already existing Scrum teams has been solved
+7. They promise a more effective means of prediction than using velocity with pure Scrum alone

 **Introduction to Flow Methods**
 Sprint Flow: Turning Swamps Into Rivers.
 This would be a talk introducing the ideas and reasoning behind them.
 It would explain interpreting the metrics and demonstrate the predictive power of them.
 No announcement of any new practices would be made.